sandraperezescudero/Nike-SQL-Queries/README.md

-# Nike-SQL-Queries
-Project inside the Data Analysis Bootcamp course @ Masterschool.
-We used fictional Nike data to answer business questions writing queries with SQL.
+Projects inside the Data Analysis Bootcamp course @ Masterschool.
+We used fictional databases to answer business questions writing queries with SQL.